natintosh/plugin_libphonenumber/libphonenumber/README.md

   - Support for Android and IOS (Unsure)

 ## Contributions
 If you encounter any problem or the library is missing a feature feel free to open an issue.
-Feel free to fork, improve the package and make pull request.
+Feel free to fork, improve the plugin and make pull request.

 ## Contributors
 <a href="https://github.com/natintosh/plugin_libphonenumber/graphs/contributors">